-8.2 Eligible Expenses
+8.1 Eligible Expenses

-PRDOH reimburses households that are temporarily relocated for all reasonable out-of-pocket expenses incurred in connection with the relocation.
-The temporarily displaced household is responsible for submitting applicable source documentation to support costs incurred and to receive reimbursement.
+PRDOH and its Subrecipients must reimburse temporarily relocated households for all reasonable out-of-pocket expenses incurred in connection with the relocation.
+The temporarily displaced household is responsible for submitting applicable source documentation to support costs incurred and receive reimbursement.
 In addition, the household must provide proof of occupancy, or intent to occupy, a decent, safe, and sanitary dwelling adequately sized to accommodate all occupants.
 Relocation expenses beyond the parameters outlined in this manual must be pre-approved by PRDOH prior to the household incurring the cost.
-Relocated households may be responsible to bear any cost not approved by PRDOH in advance.
+Relocated households may be responsible for bearing any cost not approved by PRDOH in advance.

-8.2.1 Increased Housing Costs 49 C.F.R. § 24.2 (a) (9) (ii) (D)
+8.1.1 Increased Housing Costs (49 C.F.R. §24.402, Subpart E)

-PRDOH pays the difference between the actual rent plus utility costs incurred at the temporary unit and the rent plus average annual utility costs incurred at the displacement dwelling.
+URA assistance pays the difference between the actual rent plus utility costs incurred at the temporary unit and the rent plus average annual utility costs incurred at the displacement dwelling.
 Actual rent costs are capped by PRDOH based on the costs of comparable replacement dwellings available at the time of relocation and appropriate to the length of relocation anticipated.
 Where a household receives a monthly housing subsidy, the amount of the subsidy is subtracted from the contract rent amount when determining the increased housing cost.
-PRDOH may also cap base housing costs at thirty percent (30%) of household income for low to moderate income households.
-PRDOH will use adjusted low to moderate income requirements as defined by the adjusted income limits for Puerto Rico and clarified by HUD's Affordable Housing Guide?
+Housing costs should be capped at thirty percent (30%) of household income for low to moderate income households when calculating URA housing assistance.
+PRDOH and its Subrecipients will use adjusted low to moderate income requirements as defined by the adjusted income limits for Puerto Rico and clarified by HUD's Affordable Housing Guide.
 These limits are amended annually.